mhtsoni/exchango/README.md

 ---

-**Note**: This is an MVP implementation.
-For production use, consider additional security measures, monitoring, and scalability improvements.
+**Note**: This is a simplified discovery app focused on connecting buyers and sellers.
+No payment processing or complex integrations required.